jn1z/OTF/README.md

 ## The following algorithms are implemented for comparison:

 1. SC (Subset Construction)
-2. SCS (Subset Construction with Simulation equivalence reduction)
+2. SCS (Subset Construction with Simulation enhancement.
+Similar to Glabbeek-Ploeger's SUBSET(close c=) )
 3. BRZ (Brzozowski's method)
-4. BRZS (Brzozowski's method with Simulation equivalence reduction)
+4. BRZS (Brzozowski's method with simulation enhancement)

 ## What this repository contains